Navigation

 Recovering from a caesarean delivery

-How long it takes to recover fully from a caesarean is different for every woman.
-You’ll need plenty of help and support from family and friends when you first get home.
-When you’re discharged, the hospital will give you some advice to follow.
-This is likely to include some of the following.
+It usually takes around six weeks to fully recover from a caesarean.
+But this is different for everyone.
+You’ll need plenty of help and support when you first get home.
+When you’re discharged, the hospital will tell you what to expect and give you some advice to follow.
+This is likely to include the following.

-• Wear loose, cotton clothes and underwear to help it heal.
+• Wear loose, comfortable clothes and cotton underwear while you are healing.

-• Don’t lift anything heavy or do any vigorous exercise until you feel you’ve fully recovered.
-This can be up to six weeks or more.
+• It’s important to keep active with gentle exercise, like walking.
+But don’t lift anything heavy or do any more vigorous exercise until you feel you’ve fully recovered.

 • You can usually drive when you feel comfortable and physically able to do so.
 It’s best to check with your insurance company first.